ThirtySomething/LiquidColor/README.md

 ### Credits

-- Thanks to Jonas for hint with JavaScript filters.
+- Thanks to Jonas for the hints with JavaScript filters and to use HTML div for messages instead of alert.
+- Thanks to [Sascha](https://github.com/Foomy) for common hints about HTML and JavaScript.